 Baltimore Domestic Violence Lawyer

 Domestic violence charges are extremely difficult to defend against for a variety of reasons.
-A lawyer with local experience knows how the city treats these charges.
+A quality criminal defense attorney knows how the city treats these charges.
 In Baltimore City, domestic violence is so rampant that prosecutors may pursue a defendant’s charges without taking into consideration whether or not the incident actually happened.

 Many purported victims in Baltimore City file retaliatory or false charges to harass someone, or blow out of proportion what did happen.
 When dealing with a he said, she said trial before a judge or jury, there is a certain type of stigma at play.
 Allegations of domestic assault are incendiary in a way that other allegations, for example, drug possession, are not, especially when there are injuries, or eyewitnesses who testify on behalf of the victims.